Trail of debris scattered across Moss Point following storm

 “When the wind picked up and I closed it that door came back in on me and just knocked me down.
 It had me rolling all through the living room, the dining room.
 I just prayed for the best,” said Nettles.

 He says his arms are still sore Tuesday, but he knows he’s lucky to be alive.
-Windows are busted out of cars and SUVs in the neighborhood.
-The intense winds changed the landscape of this small community.
+Windows are busted out of cars and SUV’s in the neighborhood.
+The intense winds changing the landscape of this small community.

 “Yeah, it’s going to be a while.
 Just processing that in my mind.
 Here today, gone tomorrow,” said a resident.

-Residents said they’re leaning on support from family and friends as they start to pick up and begin rebuilding.
+Residents say they’re leaning on support from family and friends as they start to pick up and begin rebuilding.